 - Use the Version menu to save files to be compatible with earlier versions of the software.
 (Keep in mind that many features are not supported by earlier versions; if you save a file for an earlier version, some file information will probably be lost.) - Subset Fonts when Percent of Characters Used Is Less Than determines when to embed an entire font instead of just the characters that are used in the file.
-Embedding the entire font can significantly increase file size. - Make sure Create PDF Compatible File is checked if you want to use the file with other Adobe applications (such as placing it into an InDesign name you defined when you created the file, including the ".ai" extension.
+Embedding the entire font can significantly increase file size. - Make sure Create PDF Compatible File is checked if you want to use the file with other Adobe applications (such as placing it into an InDesign layout).
+This does not create a separate PDF file; it simply includes PDF preview data in the file.